The man didn’t flinch, continuing to smile.

 Absolutely nothing.

 Em sat at a table by her window.
-Before leaving for other duties, Tracy had left Em with three plates of different cookies and a cup of tea.
+Before leaving for other duties, Tracy brought three small plates of different cookies and a cup of tea.

 Was this how Maddie felt when she was trying to get away with something?
-Provoking the stupidhead had been a lot more fun than she expected.
-It made her chuckle as she reached for a cookie and tasted the mildly sweet, vanilla flavor.
+Provoking the brother had been a lot more fun than she expected.
+It made her chuckle as she finally bit into the cookie and took a sip of tea.

-She’d run in the garden.
-Noticed her lungs taking full breaths without wheezing or coughing.
-Felt the sunshine and the breezes like they were gifts from an angel to her skin.
+Today, she ran in the garden, noticed her lungs taking full breaths without wheezing or coughing, and felt sunshine and breezes like they were a gift to her skin.

-It was the best day she’d had in a very, very long time.
+It was the best day she had in a very, very long time.

-The only thing that would have made it better was if Maddie had been there.
+The only thing that could make it better was if Maddie was there.

 Em nodded her head in decision.